Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the sealed end of the engine box.

-This corrugated box was made by Express Container Corp. and it is SOLID: clean, complete, square and sturdy -- plus there is no un-original tape anywhere!
+This corrugated box was made by Express Container Corp. and it is solid: clean, complete, square and sturdy -- plus there is no un-original tape anywhere!

 Close-up of the manufacturer's information.